Machinist X99‑U9 & X99‑V9s Review (2026)

 2. Open Command Prompt as Administrator.

-3. Copy your BIOS file (bios.bin or bios.rom) into the same folder as FPTW.
+3. Place your BIOS file (bios.bin or bios.rom) in the FPTW directory.

 4. In Command Prompt, navigate to the FPTW folder using the cd command.